6 Key Rent to Own Contract FAQs

 5. Under what conditions could the contract become void?

 The landlord in a rent to own contract has the right to void the tenant’s contract if he or she violates lease responsibilities.
 Tenants can violate their lease in many ways.
 For example: keeping animals in the home if the lease is not pet-friendly, housing unwarranted people, participating in crime, and anything else specifically prohibited in the contract.
-Tenants may also be at risk of violating their lease if they make late rent payments or do not make necessary repairs, depending on the contract.
+Tenants may also be at risk of violating their lease if they make late rent payments or do not make the necessary repairs, depending on the contract.

 Often times, the contract may become void if the tenant is unable to qualify for a mortgage at the end of the lease.
 Unfortunately, many unethical sellers will purposely make it difficult for the tenant to secure a mortgage at the end of the term.
 There are 5 Ways to Spot a Rent to Own Scam that you should be aware of.
 These tips will help you to investigate the seller’s history and past transactions to make sure they are credible.